A living will is a legal document that helps you define your healthcare treatment and end-of-life decisions.

 - You’ve been diagnosed with a terminal or chronic condition or illness

-- You’re engaged in a high-risk profession (i.e., firefighter or police)
+- You’re engaged in a high-risk profession (i.e. firefighter or police)

-A standard Living Will includes these elements:
+A standard living will should include these elements:

 - Declarant: an adult of sound mind who expresses their end-of-life wishes